pmacosta/putil/README.rst

 Interpreter
 ===========

-The package has been developed and tested with Python 2.7
+The package has been developed and tested with Python 2.7 and Python 3.4

 Installing
 ==========